 The Adaptive Technology lab is staffed by a full time Lab Coordinator who assists students in learning how to use the specialized equipment.
-The lab is available to all students with disabilities at Middlesex County College who have self-identified to the Counselor for Students with Disabilities or who are enrolled in Project Connections.
+The lab is available to all students with disabilities at Middlesex County College who have self-identified to the Counselor for Students with Disabilities.

 Please click on the appropriate link below:

 The Adaptive Technology Lab is located in Johnson Learning Center (JLC) room 243.
 The professional Lab Coordinator, Seham Mohamed, is available on site to assist students in learning how to use all the equipment.